yijunL/DDMall/README.md

 ## An online shopping mall system！

 # Project overview
 DDmall system is a convenient system for online shopping.
-This system reproduces the existing litemal system.
+This system reproduces the existing litemall system.
 The reproduced system is developed by using object-oriented system development technology and means, which overcomes the shortcomings of the original system, such as low cohesion, high coupling, low operation efficiency and incomplete functions.
 Provide a safe, convenient and efficient e-mall system for businesses and customers.

 # DDMALL SYSTEM
 This system is divided into 18 modules，jointly developed by several project development teams.